-Section 2.1 You can end your membership during the Annual Enrollment Period for Individual (non-group) plans
+Section 2.1 You can end your membership during the Annual Enrollment Period for Individual (non-group) plans o Original Medicare with a separate Individual (non-group) Medicare prescription drug plan.

 You can end your membership in our plan during the Annual Enrollment Period for Individual (non-group) plans, also known as the "Annual Open Enrollment Period."
 During this time, review your health and drug coverage and decide on coverage for the upcoming year.